direcrace/Onyx-utility-core/terms-of-service.md

 ## 13. Contact

 Questions about these Terms can be sent to:
-+49 160 95344704 (WhatsApp) · discord: directorace · email: teamtestdevteam@gmx.net
+ (WhatsApp contact not included) · discord: directorace · email: teamtestdevteam@gmx.net